TCLee-tech/Dockerfile/README.md

   - smaller final image size
 - optimized order of comamnds
   - fewer layers to cache => faster build
-  - application code copied into container near end of build process, so no effect on prior steps if changes are in application code during development.
+  - application code copied into container near end of build process.
+No effect on prior steps for changes made only to application code during development.
 - combined RUN, COPY and ADD commands since they add layers
 - option to remove Jupyter Notebook files if you are not using container for data science
 - virtualenv for isolation
 - non-root user (least privilege principle)
-  - container meant for end user, so no write permission, no shell access
+  - container meant for end user.
+No write permission.
+No shell access.
 - healthcheck for working (not just running) container
-- no secrets stored in code, in environment, during build-time, in build history. no logs.
+- no secrets stored in code, in environment, during build-time, in build history.
+No logs.

 ### Notes:
-- Alpine Linux base image is very small.
+- Alpine Linux's base image is very small.
 However,
   - it uses some different components, e.g. musl libc instead of glibc
-  - Size is small because many dependencies needed to build Streamlit and python modules are missing.
+  - Size is small because many dependencies needed to build Streamlit and python modules are absent.
 Downloading takes time and adds bloat.
   - risk of breaking when running or updating/changing libraries during development.

 ### Recommendations:
 - tag images properly
 - set memory and CPU limits
-- secure network communication for running container
+- secure network for running container